How to write an effective business plan in 11 steps (with workbook)

 Emphasize what makes your business unique.
 Investors and bankers want to know how you will solve a problem or gap in the marketplace differently from anyone else.
 Make sure you’re conveying your differentiating factors.

 Nail the details.
-An ideal business plan will be detailed and accurate.
+An ideal business plan will be thorough and accurate.
 Make sure that any financial projections you make are realistic and grounded in solid market research.
 (If you need help in making your calculations, you can get free advice at SCORE.)
-Seasoned bankers and investors will quickly spot numbers that are overly optimistic.
+Seasoned bankers and investors will quickly spot overly optimistic numbers.

 Take time to polish it.
 Your final version of the plan should be neat and professional with an attractive layout and copy that has been carefully proofread.